 The heart of KL’s Chinatown beats at Jalan Petaling (Petaling Street).
 The street is a popular destination for tourists and locals to engage in budget shopping and fine dining.

-Haggle with the shopkeepers on Jalan Petaling to carve out the best deals for whatever you find.
-If you’ve got some mad bargaining skills you may even score up to half off!
+Haggle with the shopkeepers on Jalan Petaling to carve out superb deals for whatever you find.
+If you’ve got some mad bargaining skills, you may even score up to half off!

 Once you’ve finished shopping, head into one of the tiny tea shops to relish exquisite Chinese tea.
 Stomach growling with hunger?
 Pop into one of Jalan Petaling’s many restaurants to gorge upon KL’s most delicious Chinese gastronomic delights.